byronwolfman/nomad-playground/labs/03-one-off-simple-batches.md

          image = "webapp:0.1"
 ```

 Now run `nomad run job-files/migration.nomad` again; the batch job will run again.
-If you rever the change, you can re-run the batch job again!
+If you revert the change, you can re-run the batch job again!
 It seems that if you want to run a batch job more than once, you'll need to change the jobspec file in some way.
 Incrementing the task with a unix timestamp is one method; is there another?
 Yep:

 ```
        env {